 Education Requirements to Teach High School Classes and Courses

 Teaching high school classes and courses requires obtaining a postsecondary degree.
 Aspiring high school teachers specialize in a subject area, such as music or history, which they'll teach to high school students.
-All states mandate teachers to be licensed within their respective state.
+All states mandate public school teachers to be licensed within their respective state.

 High School Teacher Education Requirements

 A bachelor's degree in secondary education is required to teach high school classes and courses.
 Typically, it's customary to major in the subject you want to teach, such as math or English.
 Depending on the degree program, this specialization can be done either through a double major or through a program that incorporates the specific subject in with the teaching curriculum.
 Secondary education degree programs will include classes that explore topics in educational development, effective teaching, and curriculum and methodology.

 The educational requirements for licensing vary by state.
 The most common requirement is a bachelor's degree from an accredited teacher education program, although some states do require educators to acquire a master's degree within a specified timeframe during their teaching career.
 Many degree programs exist that offer a dual bachelor's and master's degree curriculum.

 Secondary teacher education programs require students to participate in practiced learning.
 Students are assigned or choose a school where they learn to apply the teaching theories and methods in a real classroom.
 This clinical experience is supervised by a working professional.